hvianna/audioMotion.js/docs/building.md

 ## Building binaries

-The provided binaries are compiled with [pkg](https://www.npmjs.com/package/pkg) and include both the server and the client in a single, self-contained package.
+The provided binaries are compiled with [pkg](https://www.npmjs.com/package/pkg) and include both the server and the client in a single, self-contained executable file.

 If you want to build your own binaries, first install pkg: